 Pauline has been working around musicians and theatre companies since age of 16.

 She met No Fit State Circus in 2013 in Brighton where she was only supposed to stay for a few weeks of volunteering and ended up staying for the whole tour!
-As she fell in love with the circus life, Pauline has been exploring loads of different jobs in the company like assistant cook, bartender or assistant producer.
+Since then, Pauline has been exploring loads of different jobs in the company including bar manager, steward, crew and assistant producer.

-In Lexicon, Pauline added another string to her bow, performing as a singer in LEXICON.
+On another side, she has been training music and physical theatre for the last 4 years.
+In the the last creation, Pauline added another string to her bow, performing as a musician and singer in LEXICON.